-- 1. Since the OHRC recognizes ADHD as a disability, would you commit to ensuring that employers are made aware that they must accommodate for ADHD impairments? - 2.
-Would you commit to ensuring that funding for both employee and employer training on ADHD and appropriate workplace accommodations? - 3.
-Would you commit to reviewing the possibility of screening for adult ADHD in provincial employment training programs?
+- 1. Since the OHRC recognizes ADHD as a disability, how will your party ensure that employers are made aware that they must accommodate for ADHD impairments? - 2.
+Will your party provide funding for both employee and employer training on ADHD and appropriate workplace accommodations? - 3.Is your party agreeable to reviewing the possibility of screening for adult ADHD in provincial employment training programs?